Want to warn visitors when they are leaving your site?

 • A leaving warning makes it clear that the visitor is going to an external site which means your website is not responsible for the content the visitor is exposed to.

-• The leaving notice gives visitors a chance to choose to stay back on your site which may prove to be helpful in reducing bounce rates.
+• The leaving notice allows visitors to stay on your site, which may help reduce bounce rates.

 • On some websites leaving for an external link could mean being logged out of one’s account.
-On such sites, a confirmation leaving notice can prevent unintended visitor behavior and improves the site navigation experience.
+Confirmation leaving notices on such sites can prevent unintended visitor behavior and improve the site navigation experience.

 These are the benefits of displaying a leaving notice popup on your WordPress website.
-In the next section, we will discuss whether all websites need a leave notice.
+The next section will discuss whether all websites need a leave notice.

 Why Do You Need a Leaving Notice For External Links